Frequently Asked Questions

 I have licences for SDL Studio and memoQ.

-I also use online translation platforms such as MEMSOURCE.
+I also use online translation platforms such as PHRASE.

 3. Which languages do you work with?